May 16, 2019

 It’s super important that your cloth is stretched very tightly across a frame while you punch your project.
 The simplest options for frames are stretcher bars (square or rectangular frames) and non-slip hoops (circular frames).
 Wood stretcher bars can be purchased unassembled at most art supply stores, or you can purchase a stretched canvas frame and remove the canvas.
 You will need a staple gun to attach the foundation material to your frame.
 Not wanting to DIY?
 Stretched monk's cloth frames are available in my shop.

 My favourite hoop to punch with is the No-Slip Morgan Hoop.
 It looks like a regular embroidery hoop, but has a stronger tightening mechanism and a tongue and groove configuration to keep fabric taut.
 Punch your project in the no-slip hoop, then transfer it to a regular embroidery hoop (available in any craft store) for display.
+Check this post out for more information on using embroidery hoop frames.

 If I'm making a stuffie or pillow, do I need to seal the back of my punch needle stitches so they don't fall out?